-- 1. When the development involves either the creation of less than 8,000 square feet of new impervious surface (gravel roads located outside of the riparian buffer are excluded from this calculation) or land development project with 10 percent or less impervious surface, and existing riparian buffers are not disturbed, then the development may proceed as of right, subject to: - a.
+- 1. When the development involves either the creation of less than eight thousand square feet (8,000 ft2) of new impervious surface (gravel roads located outside of the riparian buffer are excluded from this calculation) or land development project with ten (10) percent or less impervious surface, and existing riparian buffers are not disturbed, then the development may proceed as of right, subject to: - a.
 Adherence to ordinary requirements for development approval or permitting; - b.
-Maintenance of a native forested buffer, and no disturbance of the natural vegetation within a distance of 200 feet of the edge-of-bank for perennial streams or within one hundred feet (100') of any intermittent stream within the basin.
-The 100-foot or 200-foot native forested buffer shall be measured from the top of the bank on either side of the intermittent/perennial creek or stream and wraps around the head of the stream at the intermittent/ephemeral breakpoint. - c.
+Maintenance of a native forested buffer, and no disturbance of the natural vegetation within a distance of two hundred feet (200') of the edge-of-bank for perennial streams or within one hundred feet (100') of any intermittent stream within the basin.
+The one-hundred-foot or two-hundred-foot native forested buffer shall be measured from the top of the bank on either side of the intermittent/perennial creek or stream and wraps around the head of the stream at the intermittent/ephemeral breakpoint. - c.
 A fence shall be allowed in the buffer areas, as long as the fence is either part of an agricultural practice or does not impede the re-growth of a natural vegetation. - d.
 Curb and gutter are not required within the CHO.
-The use of grass swale, etc. is encouraged, and the use of sidewalks is considered optional. - e.
-A pond shall require a 100-foot riparian buffer only if it is an integral part of a stream and the stream section immediately below the pond is classified as perennial.
-Other types of ponds, such as catch basis and stormwater ponds which only drain out intermittently, shall not require a riparian buffer. - 2.
-When the development involves the creation of 8,000 or more square feet of new impervious surface (gravel roads located outside of the riparian buffer are excluded from this calculation) or any land development project with more than 10 percent impervious surface, or disturbs existing riparian buffers, then the development may proceed, subject to: - a.
+The use of grass swale, etc. is encouraged, and the use of sidewalks is considered optional.
+See planned development district regulations regarding sidewalks. - e.
+A pond shall require a one-hundred-foot riparian buffer only if it is an integral part of a stream and the stream section immediately below the pond is classified as perennial.
+Other types of ponds, such as catch basis and stormwater ponds which only drain out intermittently shall not require a riparian buffer. - 2.
+When the development involves the creation of eight thousand (8,000) or more square feet of new impervious surface (gravel roads located outside of the riparian buffer are excluded from this calculation) or any land development project with more than ten (10) percent impervious surface, or disturbs existing riparian buffers, then the development may proceed, subject to: - a.
 Adherence to ordinary requirements for development approval or permitting;